 To reconsider and re-frame Australian historic 'heroic' archetypes

-Source material includes the critical readings and representations of selected fictional and non-fictional 'characters' drawn from a range of artists including Patrick White, David Malouf, Sidney Nolan, Leah Shelton, Rosemary Laing, Tracy Moffat, and Fiona Foley.
-I also directly & in-directly reference Australian women who have experienced various forms of sexism, misogyny, vilification and trial by media.
-Fictional and non-fictional candidates here include Eliza Fraser (Fringe of Leaves), Laura Tregonning (VOSS), Lindy Chamberlain, amongst many others.
+Source material includes the critical readings and representations of selected fictional and non-fictional figures drawn from diverse artists including; Patrick White, David Malouf, Sidney Nolan, Leah Shelton, Rosemary Laing, Tracy Moffat and Fiona Foley.
+We also directly and in-directly reference Australian women who have experienced various forms of sexism, misogyny, vilification and trial by media.
+Fictional and non-fictional candidates here include Eliza Fraser (Fringe of Leaves), Laura Tregonning (VOSS), Lindy Chamberlain amongst others.

-An exploration of isolation, invisibility and anonymity....haunted by things unseen, uncovering Australian colonial (and post-colonial) histories probing for gaps, silences, absences...
+Absence, presence, isolation, invisibility and anonymity....haunted by things unseen, uncovering Australian colonial (and post-colonial) histories probing for gaps, silences, absences and lies.
 Drawing on the lives and experiences of women, often anonymous, and giving a voice to the lost, the unseen or those whose story has been distorted and re-constructed by others.

-- PICA/pvi collective KISS CLUB 2018
+- As Flesh & Bones - PICA/pvi collective KISS CLUB 2018